ronizoller/RSAM/README.md

 Note that the colors are optional, and depends on the desired query.

 ## Sample Data Sets
-We provide two data sets we examined in order to demonstrate our tool.
-Each subfolder contains the Gene and Species trees for COG3549 and COG2602.
+We provide two sample data sets.
+The directory /data contains the Gene and Species trees for COG3549 and COG2602.
 In addition, we provide the corresponding Sigma function, which is a mapping between the leafs of the input trees, and the (optional) coloring function of the Specie tree leafs.
-We also give the results of the queries discussed in the paper, in a FASTA forma.
+We also give the results of the queries discussed in the paper, in a FASTA format.